NoviBuilder/novi-plugin-rd-mailform/README.md

 * Change SFTP settings to transfer form data

 ## Developer Settings
-* querySelector — containes a css selector which defines the Plugin container.
+* querySelector — contains a css selector which defines the Plugin container.
-* configLocation — containes the path to form configuration file.
+* configLocation — contains the path to form configuration file.

 ## How to add RD Mailform on your page
 If your website doesn't contain RD Mailform follow the instructions below to install it.